 4. Visit St. Peter’s Pool, Malta

-This wonderful natural swimming pool is a must see when visiting Marsaxlokk area.
+This wonderful natural swimming pool is a must-see when visiting the Marsaxlokk area.
 It’s located only 10min drive from the beautiful fishing village.
 You can also take a half an hour walk if you fancy 🙂

 The stunning deep-blue water and natural limestone rocks create an unforgettable landscape – one of our favourite spots on the island!

 There are no amenities nearby so take some snacks and water if you plan to spend a few hours over there.
 Is a natural swimming pool in the top of things to do in Malta?
 You will be blown away by how beautiful this place is and really is one of the best points of interest Malta has to offer.